 How Does HR Analytics Work?

-This is the first step wherein high-quality data is collected and grouped.
-It is also the most vital component of HR metrics and analytics.
-Two types of data are collected in the HR metrics and analytics process: internal and external.
+- Data collection: This is the first step wherein high-quality data is collected and grouped from different sources.
+Two types of data are collected in this process: internal and external.

-In the last stage of HR metrics and analytics, the results obtained, and insights gained are used to make improvements.
+- Utilising data for remedial measures: In the last stage, the results and insights gained are used to make improvements.

 Challenges Faced During Implementation of HR Analytics

-- There may be lack of access to good analysis and reporting software
+- Lack of access to good analysis and reporting software

 - Issues around compliance